danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part2.md

 - **Complex Logic**: ChatGPT struggled with the breakeven logic, requiring manual intervention to refine the algorithm before it could generate correct code.
 - **Code Style**: It often suggested creating anonymous functions like `const findBreakevenAge = () => {...}`, which result in confusing stack traces.
 I prefer traditional function declarations like `function findBreakevenAge() {...}` for clearer debugging.
 - **Efficiency Concerns**: Redundant calculations and hard-coded values required manual optimization, highlighting the need for developer oversight.
-- **Engineer’s Role**: Generative AI is not (yet?) at the point where a functioning product can be produced without any engineering.
+- **Engineer’s Role**: Generative AI is not (yet?) at the point where a functioning product can be produced without any engineering effort.
 When I gave it the problem statement exactly as worded by the SME, the initial output was confusing and failed to respond to user input.

 These lessons show that while AI can accelerate development and handle routine tasks, the nuanced decision-making and problem-solving abilities of a skilled engineer working together with a product manager or subject matter expert are still needed.